Outside the Classroom

 Evidence Week is for all first-year students as part of their PACE Orientation course.
 Students will hear faculty in different disciplines explain, compare, and contrast the role of evidence in their fields.
 Students will learn about:

 Why evidence is important in a variety of academic disciplines

 How the definition of “evidence” varies between multiple disciplines

 How evidence is similar or different in different disciplines

 - Why understanding evidence is relevant regardless of your future career plans

-Starting with the Spring 2017 semester, the QEP has allocated funds for classes that primarily enroll first-year students to support learning about evidence connected to a class experience.
+Starting with the Spring 2017 semester, the QEP has allocated funds for classes to support learning about evidence connected to a class experience.
 Eligibility and application details are below.

 Purpose: To promote evidence-focused co-curricular activities connected to classroom content.
 Example uses include, but are not limited to:

 - Transportation/tickets for field trips

 - Food for a class discussion or outside activity